 Currently, I advise and design the interfaces of a successful-bootstrapped startup, competing in the playground of Getyourguide.
-I recently worked with an awesome team to redesign the experience of shipping containers worldwide, shifting an old industry to the digital age.
+I also recently worked with an awesome team to redesign the experience of shipping containers worldwide, shifting an old industry to the digital age.

 I am developing an art installation project to raise awareness about the food we eat.